StrawberSam/holbertonschool-shell/permissions/README.md

 7 - adds execution permission to the owner, the group owner and the other users, to the file hello 8 - sets the permission to the file hello as follows - Owner: no permission at all - Group: no permission at all - Other users: all the permissions
 9 - sets the mode of the file hello to -rwxr-x-wx
+10 - sets the mode of a file the same as another file's mode (need to works for any mode)